Dental Implants Vs Dentures

 Time gives you the opportunity to get used to new prostheses and appliances, and we don’t feel there’s much difference in comfort between dentures and tooth implants.
 Having said that, tooth implants are permanently fixed to your jaw bone, and will feel like a more natural part of your mouth.
 Dentures are removable, so there may always be a sense of disconnect with them.

 Again, tooth implants possibly fare better here than dentures.
 There are two reasons for this.
 First of all, they’re fixed in place – so no need to worry about them wobbling or slipping when eating or speaking.
 Secondly, since they aren’t removable, there’s no chance of dropping them or storing them incorrectly.
 While it’s still possible to damage your tooth implants through eating certain foods or poor oral care, there may be a lower risk of this occurring than with dentures.

 Which is cheaper?

 Dental implants are a more expensive option than dentures because they require some minor surgery to be placed.
 However, they are also longer-lasting – in fact, with the right care and regular check-ups with your dentist, they could last a lifetime.

 It’s important to know that in the case of extensive tooth loss, future gum recession and bone loss could occur.
 With dental implants, the risk is lowered, because the stimulus of chewing and eating helps preserve the underlying structure.
 However, for dentures, more research is needed as to whether they help preserve this, or do the opposite.

 Which is right for me?

-The best option is to seek a consultation with our expert dentists here at our Harwood dental practice.
-After a full assessment, we’ll be able to tell you which option will be more beneficial to your smile, and to your overall health.
+The best option is to seek a consultation with our expert dentists here at our Harwood dental practice located in Bolton.
+After a full assessment, we’ll be able to tell you which option from dental implants or dentures, will be more beneficial to your smile, and to your overall health.